freirerene/freirerene.github.io/README.md

 This is the source of my personal website.
-Its style is based on [Tania's website](https://www.taniarascia.com) (which is great), and its skeleton is based on my [previous website](https://github.com/freirerene/freirerene.github.io-old), which was, in its turn, based on [Fabien Penso](http://blog.penso.info)'s blog.
+Its style is based on [Tania's website](https://www.taniarascia.com) (which is great), and its skeleton is based on my [previous website](https://github.com/freirerene/freirerene.github.io-old), which was, in turn, based on [Fabien Penso](http://blog.penso.info)'s blog.

 All of its eventual defects, however, are not theirs, of course.